Republic Day violence: SC stays arrest of Tharoor, Sardesai & others in FIRs lodged for tweets | Law-Order

 The solicitor general said, “I am before your lordships.
 Please hear it tomorrow”.

-The bench asked Mehta whether he was appearing for all the concerned states.
+The bench then asked Mehta whether he was appearing for all the concerned states.

 “I will appear for all,” he said.